ELGAS Knowledge Hub

 In small portable cylinders, liquified petroleum gas is sometimes referred to as BBQ gas or camping gas.

-Commercial LP gas applications tend to use the gas names.
+Commercial LP gas applications tend to use the gas names, like propane or propane gas.

-Propane is used as LPG fuel, refrigerant, and petrochemicals.
+Propane gas is used as LPG fuel, refrigerant, and petrochemicals.

 Butane is used as LPG fuel, refrigerant, and as an aerosol propellant.